pulp-platform/fmc_peripheral_boards/README.md

 - **`05_FMC_4_Hyperram_32MB`**
     - The FMC board described here is a specialized module designed to significantly enhance the memory capabilities.
     It features four 8MB HyperRAMs, providing a total of 32MB of additional low-pin-count RAM.

-# License

-The Altium designer source files are released under Solderpad v0.51 (`SHL-0.51`) (see `01_Carrier_Board/LICENSE`)

-The `04_Expansion_Modules/USART_Module/fw/`directory contain third-party sources that come with their own licenses.
-See the respective folders and source files for the licenses used.

 # Publications